Richok22/tg-app-clicker/README.md

    You can start forwading using ngrok or localhost.run

-   In this example we gonna use localhost.run, to start forwading in terminal we need to launch localhost.run on out ports which we are using for development for vite and express default are 5173 and 3000, but for websocket we gonna use 3001 (They need to be in
+   In this example we gonna use localhost.run, to start forwading, in terminal we need to launch localhost.run on out ports which we are using for development for vite and express default are 5173 and 3000, but for websocket we gonna use 3001 (They need to be in seperate terminals)
-   seperate terminals)
    ```cmd
       ssh -R 80:localhost:5173 nokey@localhost.run
    ```